gvwilson/sensibleadventures/cloudherd/new.md

 "You're---you're deserting?"

-"No!"
-Thokmay's voice was quiet but sharp.
+"No." Thokmay's voice was quiet but sharp.
 "We were never really rebels in the first place."

 "You're royalists?"
 Noxy gasped.

 "He is," the tiger snorted.
-"Cats don't take sides in such foolishness."
+"Cats don't partake of such foolishness."

 "We got stuck in the middle of everything when Shudarga raised her banner," Thokmay said.
 "We went along with things as long as we